Madge Evans

 Madge Evans (born Margherita Harrison Evans; July 1, 1909 - April 26, 1981) was an American stage, film, radio, and television actress.
 She began her career as a child performer and model.

 Biography

 Child model and stage actress

 Evans was born in Manhattan, and featured in print ads as the "Fairy Soap girl" when she was two years old.
 She made her professional debut at the age of six months, posing as an artist's model.
 As a youth, her playmates included Robert Warwick, Holbrook Blinn, and Henry Hull.
 When she was four years old, Evans was featured in a series of child plays produced by William A. Brady.
 She worked at the old movie studio in Long Island, New York.
-Her success was immediate, so much so that her mother loaned her daughter's name to a hat company.
-Evans posed in a mother and child tableau with Anita Stewart, then 16, for an Anheuser-Busch Brewing Company calendar, and as the little mountain girl in Heidi of the Alps.
+Her success was immediate, so much so that her mother lent her daughter's name to a hat company.
+Evans posed in a mother-and-child tableau with Anita Stewart, then 16, for an Anheuser-Busch Brewing Company calendar, and as the little mountain girl in Heidi of the Alps.